DEIB-GECO/genereg/doc/source/introduction.rst

 	4) extraction of the expression values of each target gene (from TCGA data sample collecting information on patients affected by the tumor of interest);

-	5) extracted data manipulation and storage into data matrixes to be used as inputs for the following data analysis;
+	5) extracted data manipulation and storage into data matrices to be used as inputs for the following data analysis;

 	6) data analysis process (feature selection + linear regression).